 Lac-turnery was first introduced as an experiment at the industrial school of Channapatna, to diversify the wares produced by a group of people called 'Chitragars'.
 'Chitragars' are heriditary artists who also possessed the skill of wood-turnery.
 The Government of Mysore started Industrial Training Schools at different centres, all over the state as early as in 1892 to foster and nurture the indigenous crafts and fine arts.
-The Channapatna school established in 1902 which started with the training in crafts such as Carpentry, Smithy and the manufacture special strings for the stringed musical 'Veena'.
-Later in the 1920s, one of the Superintendents the training school, Baba Saheb popularly known as Bavasmia, introduced 'lac-turnery' as a course of study, specific intention of improving the artistic skills of Chitragars and of enhancing the economic status this community.
-Bavasmia is the originator and initiator of this craft in Channapatna and near by areas.
-He' undertook study Lacquerware in Punjab, where it was practiced and invested his time and energy to improve the technique used there.
-After a period of experimentation he introduced craft as a subject of study at the Industrial School worked incessantly to refine the technique.
+The Channapatna school was established in 1902 which started with the training crafts such as Carpentry, Smithy and the manufacture special strings for the stringed musical instrument -'Veena'.
+Later in the 1920s, one of the Superintendents of the training school, Baba Saheb popularly known as Bavasmia, introduced 'lac-turnery' as a course of study, with specific intention of improving the artistic skills of the Chitragars and of enhancing the economic status community.
+Bavasmia is the originator and initiator of craft in Channapatna and near by areas.
+He undertook study Lacquerware in Punjab, where it was practiced invested his time and energy to improve the technique there.
+After a period of experimentation he introduced this craft as a subject of study at the Industrial School and worked incessantly to refine the technique.
 He substituted zinc sulphide for pigment of sulphur in the preparation of the lac sticks.
-While the artisans of Punjab were using rags for buffing the finished article, he found the screwpine (the local name is Talegari) most suitable effective for spreading the lacquer evenly on the article and to make it lucid.
+While the artisans of Punjab were using rags for buffing the finished article; he found the screwpine local name leaf (the Talegari) most is suitable and effective for spreading the lacquer evenly on the and to make it lucid.
 He went ahead to mechanise operations through the use power lathe.